Posts

 Naproxen

 Naproxen is a proprionic acid derivative related to the arylacetic acid group of nonsteroidal anti-inflammatory drugs.
 Indications : Rheumatoid arthritis Osteoarthritis Ankylosing spondylitis Juvenile Arthritis Immediate ReleaseAfter administration of NAPROSYN tablets, peak plasma levels are attained in 2 to 4 hours.
-After oral administration of ANAPROX, peak plasma levels are attained in 1 to 2 hours Naproxen-containing products are not recommended for use in patients with moderate to severe and severe renal impairment (creatinine clearance < 30 mL/min) Naproxen has been studied in patients with rheumatoid arthritis, osteoarthritis, juvenile arthritis, ankylosing spondylitis, tendonitis and bursitis, and acute gout.
-Improvement in patients treated for rheumatoid arthritis was demonstrated by a reduction in joint swelling, a reduction in duration of morning stiffness, a reduction in disease activity as assessed by both the investigator and patient, and by increased mobility as demon
+After oral administration of ANAPROX, peak plasma levels are attained in 1 to 2 hours Naproxen-containing products are not recommended for use in patients with moderate to severe and severe renal impairment (creatinine clearance Naproxen has been studied in patients with rheumatoid arthritis, osteoarthritis, juvenile arthritis, ankylosing spondylitis, tendonitis and bursitis, and acute gout.
+Improvement in patients treated for rheumatoid arthritis was demonstrated by a reduction in joint swelling, a reduction in duration of morning stiffness, a reduction in disease activity as assessed by both the investigator and patient, and by increased mobility as demonstrated by a red...

 Highly Drug-Resistant HIV